softdevteam/krun/README.md

 Note that you should not collect results intended for publication with development switches turned on.

-## Re-running Part of your Experiment

-Sometimes it is necessary to re-run a subset of your experiment.
-For example, if after completing an experiment, you find that one of your VMs was miscompiled, you may want to re-run all benchmarks for the troublesome VM only.
-Of course, under ideal circumstances, you would collect all results in one go.

-You can use the `--strip-results` mode to strip results from your result file.
-Once stripped, you can re-run to re-collect the results you stripped.

-The switch accepts a "key-spec".
-All process executions matching the key-spec are removed.
-A key-spec is of the form 'benchmark:vm:variant".
-Any of the three fields can also be a star '*' to indicate a wildcard.
-E.g. `--strip-results '*:CPython:*'` will remove all results for the 'CPython' VM.
-If ou use a wildcard, be sure to quote the argument so the shell does not expand the stars.

-Note also that the stars are not true wildcards.
-E.g. the key-spec '*:CPy*:*' will not match 'mybenchmark:CPython:myvariant'.
-Fields are either a value or literally '*'.

-Once you have stripped results, if you ran an experiment in reboot mode you will need to reboot manually to re-run the stripped results (with rc.local set up correctly).

 ## Security Notes

 Krun is not intended to be run on a secure multi-user system, as it uses sudo